Romeo & Juliet

 Restless Empire – “This is a brilliantly enthralling performance of Romeo and Juliet.
 Director Ben Naylor has turned the tables and created outbursts of laughter with his fresh take on once over-done and threadbare scenes … A rich performance, bursting with characters, energy and hilarity.”

-In the ensuing two years, with approaching half a million tickets sold and twelve in-house productions, PUG is the biggest Shakespearean theatre company in the Southern Hemisphere; it’s even inspiring copy-cat initiatives over here (the forthcoming Shakespeare’s Rose in York).
+In the ensuing three years, with approaching half a million tickets sold and twelve in-house productions, PUG is the biggest Shakespearean theatre company in the Southern Hemisphere; it’s even inspiring copy-cat initiatives over here (Shakespeare’s Rose in York).
 It’s a huge privilege to have been a significant part of the vision and practice of this exceptional theatre from the very beginning.

 Photography by Peter Meecham